On the multiplier spectrum of polynomials: The multiplier spectrum morphism is generically injective for polynomials

-for some $\tau^{\prime\prime}\in\Aut(F_1^{\circ k})$.
-Then $C$ is parametrized by and we are done by setting $\nu:=\tau^{\prime\prime}$ and $s:=d_1-d_2$. \end{proof} Following \cite{FG22}, two polynomials $f,g\in\C[z]$ of degree $\geq2$ are \emph{intertwined} if there exists an algebraic curve $Z\subset(\A^1)^2$ (possibly reducible) whose projections to both axes are onto, and $Z$ is invariant under the endomorphism $(f,g):(\A^1)^2\to(\A^1)^2$.
-The following theorem is a polynomial version of \cite[Theorem 3.3]{JX23}: \begin{Thm}[Theorem \ref{poly33S1}] For every integer $d\geq4$, there exists a non-empty Zariski open subset $U$ of $\Poly^d(\C)$ such that for every $f\in U$: \begin{enumerate}[(1)] \item $f$ is pre-simple; \item for every pre-simple $g\in\Poly^d(\C)$, if $f$ and $g$ are intertwined, then $[f]=[g]$ in $\MPoly^d(\C)$. \end{enumerate} \end{Thm} \begin{proof} By Theorem \ref{presimrel}, Lemma \ref{genpresim}, and Lemma \ref{genG1}, there exists a non-empty Zariski open subset $W_d$ of $\Poly^d(\C)$ such that for every $f\in W_d$, the polynomial $f$ is pre-simple and
+and we are done by setting $\nu:=\tau^{\prime\prime}$ and $s:=d_1-d_2$. \end{proof} Recall that two polynomials $f,g\in\C[z]$ of degree $\geq2$ are intertwined if there exists an algebraic curve $Z\subset\A^2$ (possibly reducible) whose projections to both axes are onto such that $Z$ is invariant under the endomorphism $(f,g):\A^2\to\A^2$.
+If $f$ and $g$ are intertwined, then $\deg(f)=\deg(g)$.
+The following theorem is a polynomial version of \cite[Theorem~3.3]{JX23}: \begin{Thm}[=Theorem~\ref{poly33S1}] For every integer $d\geq4$, there exists a non-empty Zariski open subset $U$ of $\Poly^d(\C)$ such that for every $f\in U$: \begin{enumerate}[(1)] \item $f$ is pre-simple; \item for every pre-simple $g\in\Poly^d(\C)$, $f$ and $g$ are intertwined if and only if $[f]=[g]$ in $\MPoly^d(\C)$. \end{enumerate} \end{Thm} \begin{proof} By Lemma~\ref{genpresim} and Theorem~\ref{gennosym}, there exists a non-empty Zariski open subset $W_d$ of $\Poly^d(\C)$ such that for every $f\in W_d$, the polynomial $f$ is pre-simple and